pkalivas/radiate/docs/source/gp/node.md

     // Create a new vertex graph node at index 0 let graph_node: GraphNode<i32> = graph_store.new_instance((0, NodeType::Vertex));

-    // Createa a new edge graph node at index 1 let edge_node: GraphNode<Op<f32>> = op_store.new_instance((1, NodeType::Edge));
+    // Create a new edge graph node at index 1 let edge_node: GraphNode<Op<f32>> = op_store.new_instance((1, NodeType::Edge));
     ```